Mott the Hoople: Post-Hunter years

-The new line-up consisted of Watts, Griffin, and Fisher along with lead guitarist Ray Majors (formerly of Opal Butterfly, Hackensack, and a brief stint with Andy Fraser and Frankie Miller) and front man Nigel Benjamin.
-This line-up released two more albums, Drive On (1975) and Shouting and Pointing (1976), both of which sold poorly.
-After Benjamin quit in 1976 (eventually joining the Los Angeles glam metal band, London, with Nikki Sixx, later of Mötley Crüe), Mott briefly replaced him with Steve Hyams, before joining forces with John Fiddler (formerly of Medicine Head), and became British Lions, recording two albums, British Lions (1977) and Trouble With Women (posthumously released on Cherry Red Records 1980) before finally splitting up without any chart success.
+The new line-up consisted of Watts, Griffin, and Fisher along with lead guitarist Ray Majors (formerly of Opal Butterfly, Hackensack, and brief stints with Andy Fraser and Frankie Miller) and lead vocalist Nigel Benjamin.
+This line-up released two more albums, Drive On (1975) and Shouting and Pointing (1976), both of which failed to match the commercial success of releases during Hunter's tenure, particularly in the United States.
+After Benjamin quit in 1976 (notably going on to join early Los Angeles glam metal band London with Nikki Sixx, later of Mötley Crüe, in 1980), Mott briefly replaced him with Steve Hyams, before joining forces with John Fiddler (formerly of Medicine Head), and became British Lions, recording two albums, British Lions (1977) and Trouble With Women (posthumously released on Cherry Red Records 1980) before finally splitting up without any chart success.
 Hunter and Ronson worked and toured together sporadically until Ronson's death in 1993.
 Hunter has continued his solo career.

 In 1990, after a brief reunion in 1989, the former members of The Silence reunited in the studio to record a mix of new songs and staples from their days performing together.
 The resultant album Shotgun Eyes was released in 1998, combined with The Italian Job (a re-release of the Doc Thomas Group's self-titled album).